Canon A-1 35mm Film SLR - With Sample Images

 The Canon A-1 Film SLR

-One reason I am enjoying making posts like this, is that I hope anyone wanting to see how cameras perform before possibly purchasing themselves, and might find this of some use.
-When buying a camera ( and especially older film cameras second hand ) you feel like yourare taking a massive gamble.
-Does it work?
-The biggest question.
-The next is, what images can it produce and is it fast and reliable?
+One reason I am enjoying making posts like this, is that I hope anyone wanting to see how cameras perform before possibly purchasing might find this of some use.
+When buying a camera ( and especially older film cameras second hand ) you feel like your are taking a massive gamble.
+Does it work being biggest question.
+The next is what images can it produce and is it fast and reliable?

-Having recently bought my first ever Canon, the Canon A-1 after 10 years of being a photographer, I was actually really pleased I did., and it will be my only one.
+Having recently bought my first ever Canon, the Canon A-1 after 10 years of being a photographer, I was actually really pleased I did and it will be my only one.
 This camera can be found at a good price, and the lenses are really cheap to buy, but also really good.
-Since getting my hands on this camera my Nikon F3 has been on the shelf…yeah thats something as I was a Nikon beginner.
+Since getting my hands on this camera my Nikon F3 has been on the shelf…yeah thats something as I was a Nikon beginner and have always been a fan.

 My aim here is go through some basics of the camera, some likes and dislikes and throw up some sample images.
 I managed to find my Canon A-1 on eBay, very luckily never used with box and paperwork and I paid £280.